Bill Mazer: WNEW-TV

-WFAN (1988-1991; 2007) and WEVD (1992-2001)
+WFAN (1988–1991; 2007) and WEVD (1992–2001)

-Mazer hosted a WFAN sports show from Mickey Mantle's restaurant from 1988 to 1991, and returned to the station on June 30, 2007 to host an hour-long show from 10–11 AM during the station's 20th anniversary celebration and reunion weekend.
+Mazer hosted a WFAN sports show from Mickey Mantle's restaurant from 1988 to 1991, and returned to the station on June 30, 2007, to host an hour-long show from 10 to 11 AM during the station's 20th-anniversary celebration and reunion weekend.
 He was also a morning talk show host on WEVD, where he expanded to a comprehensive liberal talk format from 1992 to 2001.
 The show ended when WEVD was optioned to ABC's ESPN division and became sports station WEPN.

 He appeared on the cable TV show The Leon Charney Report, as well as minor parts in movies such as Eyewitness, Raging Bull and appearing in episodes of ESPN SportsCentury as an expert on sport figures including Gordie Howe, Lawrence Taylor and Mickey Mantle.

-WVOX-AM (2001 - 2009)
+WVOX-AM (2001–2009)

 Following his departure from WEVD in 2001, Mazer launched an afternoon interview program on WVOX in New Rochelle, New York from 3–6 PM EST with his son, Arnie Mazer, serving as producer.
-His last show on WVOX was aired August 3, 2009, ending his tenure at the station after nearly eight years.
+His last show on WVOX was aired on August 3, 2009, ending his tenure at the station after nearly eight years.

 Death (2013)

-Mazer's death was reported on October 23, 2013 at the age of 92.
+Mazer's death was reported on October 23, 2013, at the age of 92.
 He died at a hospital in Danbury, Connecticut.